Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Introduction

 In the field of robotics, the term structured learning usually refers to the combination of analytical mechanics with data-driven modeling \cite{lutter2018deep, gupta2020structured, geist2020gp2}.
 The term structured mechanics model has also been used in robotics literature \cite{gupta2020structured}.
-However, it is the analytical prior knowledge that structures a data-driven model.
-Therefore, we use the term \emph{analytical structured model} to refer to a structured model that uses analytical rigid-body mechanics as a model prior to data-driven modelling.
+As it is the analytical prior knowledge that structures a data-driven model, we use the term \emph{analytical structured model} to refer to a structured model that uses analytical rigid-body mechanics as a model prior to data-driven modeling.

-\paragraph{A unified view on analytical structured models} The core idea of analytical structured modeling is to complement an analytical model via data-driven modeling to infer its errors $\epsilon_{\text{A}}(x)$ from data.
+\paragraph{A unified view on analytical structured models} The core idea of analytical structured modeling is to complement an analytical model via data-driven modeling to infer its errors from data.
 An analytical model $\hat{f}_{\text{A}}(x;\ta)$ with parameters $\ta$ defines a hierarchical structure between several latent functions such as forces and inertias.
 In principle, one can directly use the analytical model to faithfully estimate $\ta$ by minimizing a suitable metric $\|\tilde{y}-\hat{f}_{\text{A}}(\tilde{x};\ta)\|$.
-However, an analytical model is only an approximation of $f(x)$ such that
+However, an analytical model is only an approximation of the dynamics $f(x)$ such that